jiahaoxu14/ReSPIRE/README.md

 2. run `npm install --force`

 ### Setting
-- Change the Open AI API Key:
+- Add your Open AI API Key:
-Please open the file "spire/src/modules/Space2Think/ReportGeneration.tsx", modify the code `process.env.OPENAI_API_KEY="<Your Open AI API Key>"`
+Click the `GENERATE` button and the system will ask you to enter your OpenAI API key.

 ### Running
 Enter into `src` folder, run the command `npm start`